 - Reasons you want to be a fellow, including a discussion of your major strengths and qualifications for the program.

 - How the fellowship experience will affect your overall career goals and direction.

 Applicants must submit a project proposal (500-1,000 words) that describes the issue you are trying to address and a transformation project idea that you could complete during the fellowship.
 Your proposed project should focus on a topic that is relevant to your work and the work of your practice.
 Projects related to opioids, obesity, and behavioral health are encouraged, but not required.

 NOTE: The goal of this proposal is to give reviewers a general sense of a project initiative that is important to the applicant and their practice, and what the applicant hopes to accomplish.
 However, we recognize that project plans evolve and will require some level of modification over time, and the fellowship will be flexible to allow for those changes.

 The project proposal must include the following:

-- Practice transformation: Please describe how transformed you believe your practice is now.
-What do you hope to do through this fellowship to move toward more practice transformation?
+- Practice Transformation: Please describe how transformed you believe your practice is now.
+What do you hope to do through this fellowship to move towards more practice transformation?
+How it will help improve patient care, practice efficiency and viability, and/or quality of work life for clinic personnel?
 For reference, see What is Primary Care Transformation?

-NOTE: Upon acceptance into the program, you and your employer must sign a Duke MOU agreement for you to participate in this fellowship to solidify your agreement with the fellowship requirements.
+NOTE: Upon acceptance into the program, you and your employer must sign a Duke Memorandum of Understanding (MOU) agreement for you to participate in this fellowship to solidify your agreement with the fellowship requirements.